 Colorado Employer Liability for workplace retaliation Colorado

 Under Colorado workplace harassment laws, employers are automatically liable for harassment by a supervisor that results in a negative employment action such as termination, failure to promote or hire, and loss of wages.
 If the supervisor’s harassment results in a hostile environment, the employer can assert a defense and avoid liability only if it can prove that: 1) it reasonably tried to prevent and promptly correct the harassing behavior; and 2) the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer.
-These are areas where an employment discrimination defense lawyer can help.
+These are areas where a workplace retaliation defense lawyer can help.

 Agency Review – EEOC Hostile Work Environment Laws Colorado & Cases Against Employers?